klzgrad/naiveproxy/README.md

 A secure, censorship-resistent proxy.

-NaiveProxy is naive as it simply reuses standard protocols (HTTP/2, HTTP/3) and common network stacks (Chrome, Caddy) with little room for variations.
+NaiveProxy is naive as it simply reuses standard protocols (HTTP/2, HTTP/3) and common network stacks (Chrome, Caddy) with little room for variation.
 By being as common and boring as possible NaiveProxy is practically indistinguishable from mainstream traffic.
 Reusing common software stacks also ensures best practices in performance and security.

 The following attacks are mitigated: